 So, without making any fake promises, let’s get started.

-Can CPU Optimizations Give you More FPS?
+Can CPU Optimizations Give You More FPS?

 First, let me clear up one thing.
 You will need a decent rig to get good performance in the latest AAA titles.
 If your hardware is not up to the mark, no optimization made by you will get you good frame rates.

-Take Hogwarts Legacy for example.
+Take Hogwarts Legacy, for example.
 Even 8 Gigs of VRAM is insufficient if you max out the details in the game.
 Truly horrifying for PC gamers indeed.

 Maybe the developers will need time to iron things out on the PC version.
 Until that happens all we can do is tweak our system so that it performs to the maximum of its abilities.

+Cooling your PC is another critical aspect to take note of.
 You do not want your system to throttle down and reduce its CPU performance just because your computer cannot cool down fast enough.
 That is actually on you and is something that you can take care of.

 Check out whether a CPU can cause a game to crash.
 Here you will see detailed feedback on what to do if you ever face it on your rig.

-How to Optimize your CPU for Gaming
+How to Optimize Your CPU for Gaming

 Let’s now delve deeper into the details of these optimizations.